troke12/troke12.github.com/about/index.md

 comments: false
 ---

 Hello there!
-My Name is I Made Ocy Darma Putra, 20 from Bali, Indonesia.
-I'm just simple guy who interest in Programming, Networking and Gaming, mostly active as Network Technician, also i'm a business owner of small internet cafe "OCHI-NET" at my local home, freely contact me if you need some help, i accept for help.
+My Name is I Made Ocy Darma Putra, 22 from Bali, Indonesia.
+I'm just simple guy who interest in Programming, Networking and Gaming, Currently active as DevOps Engineer, also i'm a business owner of small internet cafe "OCHI-NET" at my local home, freely contact me if you need some help, i accept for help.
 Thanks for visiting my website!

+## For Personal Business
+I accept for work as freelance to manage some server or network infrastructure, feel free to contact me by [business email](mailto:ochi@troke.id)

 ## Works / Portfolio
 * Web Management at SMK Nadi Pariwisata Bali (https://smknadi-bali.com)